 Texas born singer-songwriter Kacey Musgraves has long captured the hearts of contemporary country fans with an enchanting voice and stunning looks.
 In recording her newest album, Golden Hour, she set out to cross genres, documenting her growing personal life in the process.
-Her fourth release on Mercury Nashville Records diverts from her country roots and into the pop mainstream, maintaining mild folk influences while depicting ordinary existential narratives.
+Her fourth release on Mercury Nashville Records diverts slightly from her country roots and into the pop mainstream, maintaining mild folk influences while depicting ordinary existential narratives.

 The opening track “Slow Burn” sets the mood for the album with some nice acoustics and a touching vocal performance by Kacey.
 The soft drums that kick in at the start of the second verse give the song a great lift of momentum as well.
 This track serves as a just preview for the rest of the record, not just sonically but lyrically – which I say with a wince.
 Pleasant instrumentation, pretty singing and cheesy lyrics prove to be a frequent theme on Golden Hour.
 “Texas is hot, I can be cold, grandma cried when I pierced my nose,” is the first of many eye roll inducing lines scattered throughout the album.